Christabel Bielenberg: Life post World War II

 After the war, Bielenberg returned to Britain with her children and husband, and renaturalised herself as a British citizen.
 She said of the move: "all our friends in Germany had been murdered by Hitler, so we left."
 In 1948, the family settled in Tullow, County Carlow, Ireland, buying a dilapidated farm called "Munny House", which they transformed into a commercial success.
-From the farm Bielenberg also fundraised for the widows and children of men who died as a result of to the failed 1944 assassination plot.
+From the farm Bielenberg also fundraised for the widows and children of men who died as a result of the failed 1944 assassination plot.

 Bielenberg wrote her first book, The Past is Myself, which recounted her life in Germany during Hitler's rise to power and throughout the war, and it became a best seller after publication in 1968.
 The book opened with the line: "I am English; I was German, and above all I was there."
 In 1974, Bielenberg described attempting to shelter Jews hiding from persecution in the television series The World at War.
 A sequel to her autobiography, titled The Road Ahead, was released in 1992.

 Bielenberg was made a Commander of the German Federal Order of Merit in 1988 for her contribution to German-English understanding.
 She was awarded a Gold Medal of Merit by the European Parliament in 1993.

 Bielenberg's husband died on 13 March 2001.
 She died of bronchopneumonia in 2003 at home in Tullow, County Carlow, Ireland.

 She was survived by her three sons, Nicholas, John, and Christopher.
 Her sons Nicholas and Christopher married sisters, Charlotte and Angela, respectively, both daughters of the government official and executed German Resistance member Fritz-Dietlof von der Schulenburg.

-Book adaption
+Book adaptation

 Bielenberg's experiences during the Second World War were made into the BBC television drama serial Christabel (1988), adapted by Dennis Potter from her memoir.
 Elizabeth Hurley starred in the title role.